Ukraine accuses Russia of fomenting violence in east

 "Sadly, we note that there were, according to police, a lot of people concentrated there who were not from Ukraine," he told reporters in an oblique reference to Russia and to Ukrainian accusations that Moscow has sent militants across the border to stir up violence in eastern cities since the fall of its ally.

-However, activists from groups which favour Ukraine's integration with western Europe and which demonstrated on Thursday against Russia's occupation of Crimea, said the dead man and most of the injured were from their side.
-The right-wing party Svoboda said Dmitriy Chernyavskiy, 22, who was stabbed to death, was one of its local organisers in Donetsk.
+However, activists from groups which favor Ukraine's integration with western Europe and which demonstrated on Thursday against Russia's occupation of Crimea, said the dead man and most of the injured were from their side.
+The right-wing party Svoboda said Dmitriy Chernyavskiy, 22, who was stabbed to death, was one of its local organizers in Donetsk.

 Taruta said: "The statement by the foreign ministry is not objective and distorts the real situation."